afshars/deep-learning-from-scratch/McCulloch‑Pitts/README.md

 2. Open the notebook:

--McCulloch-Pitts.ipynb
+- McCulloch-Pitts.ipynb

-4. Run the cells sequentially in:
+3. Run the cells sequentially in:

 - Jupyter Notebook
 - VS Code